 - Evaluating the target/partner: Mergers, acquisitions, and other investment ventures use this process mostly driven by the estimated target contributors (knowledge and core competencies).

 - Relationship Establishment: The procedures, rules, and intentions for the nature relationship reports are available for clients, suppliers, or even the competitor on a large scale.
-It can typically take many forms to define a new structure and perform integration to merge-common organizational cultures and related identities.
+It can typically take many forms to define a new structure and perform integration to merge-common organizational structures and related identities.

 - Knowledge Integration: It is the process through which all the information is available in one place and can use the knowledge and even the know-how method precisely from the relationship.
 The best examples are reporting analytics, feedback methodologies, IT systems approach, and standard web pages.